-Whether you are looking to prevent or manage arthritis in dogs, there are a number of steps that owners can take utilising dog supplements.
-In the first instance, it is important to understand what canine arthritis is and how it occurs as this will help to understand how to safeguard your dog against the impact of conditions such as degenerative joint disease and hip dysplasia.
+Whether you are looking to prevent or manage arthritis in dogs, there are a number of steps that owners can take, utilising dog supplements and a raw dog food diet.
+In the first instance, it is important to understand what arthritis in dogs is and how it occurs.
+This will help you to understand how to safeguard your dog against the impact of conditions such as degenerative joint disease and hip dysplasia.

 Once the arthritis in dogs has developed there is no magic cure but the right diet can help to manage the condition and ease the pain of sufferers.
 Many owners have found that a raw diet combined with a super strength supplement like ProDog Flexx delivers astonishing benefits.
 Dogs enjoy better movement and don’t suffer as much with the pain.

 Flexx is a high strength, premium quality joint supplement that is produced using only superior, organic ingredients formulated to help assist with the prevention and management of arthritis in dogs.

 Its formula is specifically designed to act as a joint protector and is suitable for all regardless of size or breed.
 The all natural properties of Flexx can help to maintain the structure of joints and promote both mobility and flexibility (hence its name).